How to Purchase and Sell a Home Simultaneously

 How to Sell and Buy a Home at the Same Time

-Step 1: Evaluate your finances First, determine how much your current apartment is worth.
-Get the property you want to sell appraised and put it on the market.
-If time allows, you can use the deposit you receive from the sale to buy a new home.
-In this case, it is worth drawing up a preliminary purchase agreement with a long term so that you have time to do everything.
+Step 1: Evaluate your finances Begin by determining the value of your current apartment.
+Have the property you wish to sell appraised and put it on the market.
+If circumstances allow, use the proceeds from the sale as a down payment for a new home.
+In such cases, it is wise to draft a preliminary purchase agreement with an extended timeframe to cover everything.

-Step 2: Plan the sale and purchase From a legal standpoint, selling and buying real estate at the same time is perfectly legal and quite common.
-The key is to synchronize both processes to avoid time lags or financial losses.
-Pay special attention to the order of actions and the status of the mortgage, if you have one.
+Step 2: Plan the sale and purchase From a legal standpoint, simultaneously selling and buying real estate is completely permissible and fairly typical.
+The trick is to synchronize both processes to prevent time gaps or financial setbacks.
+Focus on the sequence of actions and the status of your mortgage, if applicable.

 Practical steps:

-1. Selling your current property You can either contact a realtor or look for buyers yourself.
-It is recommended to allow more time for the transaction - for example, about six months before signing the purchase and sale agreement (rogito).
-This will give you some time to find a new home.
-Another option is to agree with the buyer on a later transfer of the keys.
+1. Selling your current property You can either work with a realtor or find buyers on your own.
+It is advisable to allow ample time for the transaction—approximately six months before finalizing the purchase and sale agreement (rogito).
+This provides a buffer to find a new residence.
+Alternatively, negotiate with the buyer for a delayed key transfer.

-2. Search for new housing In parallel, look for a suitable apartment or house, setting a realistic budget.
-If a suitable option is found quickly, you can agree on the move-in date to have time for repairs, or conclude a deal with a suspensive condition (for example, the purchase will take place only after the sale of the current home).
-It is better to formalize such agreements with the help of a professional.
+2. Search for new housing Simultaneously, search for a suitable apartment or house, establishing a realistic budget.
+If you quickly find a suitable option, you can agree on a move-in date that allows time for renovations, or arrange a deal with a conditional stipulation (e.g., the purchase occurs only after selling your current home).
+It's advisable to formalize such agreements with professional assistance.

 Working with one real estate company